RestoreMonarchy/ServersList/README.md

 * Your Server Registered on Unturned-Servers.net

 ## Options
 All of the options that unturned-servers.net API gives you.
-I post an example of my server infos.
+I post an example of my server infos (these higlighted on red are the options, the all info is getting updated within 5 minutes).
 ```json
 {
 id: "183459",